ProgressionSessions/HexSS/README.md

+# NOTICE

+HexSS has merged into ProgressionSS, This version will no longer be maintained, please visit https://serverside.progressionsoftworks.dev for the new version.

 # About

 HexSS Is a Recently Publicized Roblox Server side that was designed in 2019 By HexHub Softworks (Formerly HaxorMan1929 inc at that time)